KanBuAtMelb/Icons/README.md

 # Icons from the Internet
-pulibc icons downloaded from the Internet and free to share.
+Public icons downloaded from the Internet and free to share.
 Not for business usage.